Camden (1813 ship)

 Camden was built at Whitby in 1813.
-She served as a general trader for much of her career, though in 1820-21 she made one voyage to Bombay for the British East India Company (EIC).
-Between 1833 and 1837 she was a Greenland whaler out of the Whitby whale fishery, and was the last vessel from Whitby to engage in whaling.
+She served as a general trader for much of her career, though in 1820-21, she made one voyage to Bombay for the British East India Company (EIC).
+Between 1824 and 1831, Camden sailed under charter to the Hudson's Bay Company.
+Between 1833 and 1837, she was a Greenland whaler out of the Whitby whale fishery, and was the last vessel from Whitby to engage in whaling.
 She was last listed in Lloyd's Register in 1850.